radivoje-v/depth-anything-v2/README.md

 Options:
 - `--model_name`: name of the .onnx file (after surgery)
 - `--output_dir`: directory to save the quantized model to
-- `--calib_dir`: relative path to the directory containing calibration data
+- `--calib_dir`: relative path to the directory containing calibration data.
+If not provided, calibration will be done with random data.

 ### Retraining